Written byAmanda Wong

 - Click Safari on the dock, and click Safari in the top navigation, then choose Preferences > Privacy.

-- Click Manage Website Data, and chose Remove All on the new window, then click Remove Now when asked.
+- Click Manage Website Data, and choose Remove All on the new window, then click Remove Now when asked.

 - Back to the Safari menu, click Safari > Clear History.